International Recommendations for ECG Testing in Young Athletes Reduce Costs, Additional Tests

 The authors note that “The figures equate to a 66% reduction in the number of echocardiograms, a 29% reduction in the number of exercise stress tests, a 17% reduction in Holter monitoring, and a 25% reduction in the number of cardiac MRI scans compared with the 2010 [European Society of Cardiology] ESC recommendations.”

 Application of the international recommendations also resulted in lower overall cost of screening per athlete and per serious diagnosis.
 Compared with the 2010 ESC recommendations, the cost per athlete when following international recommendation was reduced from $110 to $80, whereas cost per serious diagnosis dropped from $35,993 to $26,405.

 “The international recommendations are associated with a significantly lower number of abnormal ECGs and result in an impressive reduction in workload and cost of screening without compromising the ability to detect athletes with serious cardiac disease,” state the authors.
 “Prospective evaluation is required to understand the actual impact of this consensus document on testing, cost, and outcomes.”

-Clinical Topics: Arrhythmias and Clinical EP, Noninvasive Imaging, Sports and Exercise Cardiology, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Magnetic Resonance Imaging, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Noninvasive Imaging, Sports and Exercise Cardiology, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Magnetic Resonance Imaging, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: United States, Athletes, Exercise Test, Electrocardiography, Ambulatory, Consensus, Workload, Prospective Studies, Electrocardiography, Heart Diseases, Magnetic Resonance Imaging